ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Eligibility

-• Be admitted to a graduate degree or non-degree program and
+• Admitted to a graduate degree or non-degree program; and

-• Long-term leave of absence only: Completed a minimum of one full term of enrollment prior to the date the leave is to begin.
+• Completed a minimum of one full term of enrollment prior to the date the leave is to begin.

 Reason for Policy